koenraijer/koenraijer.io/README.md

 ## To do list:
 - Use vite for image optimization (see https://github.com/matyunya/svelte-image)
 - Properly add placeholders for lazy loaded images.
-- Add analytics with Goatcounter
 - Make link in endpoint post not external.
+- Add Spotify API integration like https://leerob.io/blog/spotify-api-nextjs, https://leerob.io/snippets/spotify-top-tracks